the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/remember-last-searches.md

 };
 ~~~~~~~

 The new utility function can be used somewhere else in the App component.
-If you extract functionality that can be used by two parties, always check to see if it can be used by a third party:
+If you extract functionality that can be used by two parties, always check to see if it can be used by a third-party:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~